CBD and alcohol!

 Another study found that treating mice with CBD helped in :

 - improving liver damage caused by excessive alcohol consumption

 - limiting the accumulation of fat in the liver.

-According to the Food and Drug Administration (FDA), mixing alcohol and CBD poses potential risks because mixing the two substances can significantly increase the effects of both drugs.
-The combination of the two can lead a person to :
+According to the Food and Drug Administration (FDA), mixing alcohol and CBD poses potential risks, as mixing the two substances can significantly increase the effects of both drugs.
+Combining the two can lead a person to :

 feeling very drowsy or sleepy